CRIRTraining/Week2CRIRTraining/README.md

 datReview[,1]
 datReview$a
 ```
-The first thing you want to do is set the working directory.
-This tells R where you want to read in and store data sets.
-Go to the session, set working directory, then choose the working directory.
-Then you can copy that path into the code so you don't have to do that every time.

-***** I am working on a mac so make sure you don't copy and paste the setwd directly from this page and you actually find the specific file path for your computer if you have a PC.

-Let's first export the data set that we have to a csv file because that is the easiest file to work with.
-We can use the write.csv function to do that.
-Row names are likely to be false.

-Then you can read the csv file using the read.csv function.
-Most of the time the first row in the dataset will be the variable names, so you will need to set the header to be true.

 Just run this code.
 What it is doing is creating a data set with three variables.
 Two continous variables and one ordinal variable and creating some NA values, so I can show you how to deal with NAs.